WSE Teaching Policies and Guidelines

 Student illness and class attendance

 Class attendance is a student responsibility and is expected of all JHU undergraduate students.
-Occasionally, health, family or personal matters may interfere with their ability to attend class.
+Occasionally, health, family or personal matters may interfere with a student’s ability to attend class.
 In this situation, the student is expected to notify their professors as soon as they are able about missing class and discuss how to make up missed class time or assignments.
-It is the professor’s responsibility to create a policy on how to handle these situations, this should be outlined in the syllabus.
+It is the professor’s responsibility to create a policy on how to handle these situations; this should be outlined in the syllabus.

-- “Sick notes” are not provided to students or faculty and students should abide by the honor system when telling you they need to miss class due to a medical issue.
-If there are long-term concerns because of a student’s health, Student Outreach & Support (undergraduates) or the Office of Graduate Education and Lifelong Learning/Office of Student Support and Advocacy (graduate students and postdoctoral fellows) may be in contact with the faculty to communicate needed support.
+- Neither Student Outreach and Support nor Student Health and Well-Being Primary Care (SHWB-PC) issue notes for students who miss individual class meetings, exams or labs.
+Students should abide by the honor system when telling faculty they need to miss class due to a medical issue.
+If there are emergency or longer-term concerns related to a student’s needs, Student Outreach & Support (undergraduates) or the Office of Graduate Education and Lifelong Learning/Office of Student Support and Advocacy (graduate students and postdoctoral fellows) may be in contact with the faculty to communicate needed support.

 - Faculty should not ask students to reach out to Student Outreach & Support or the Office of Graduate Education and Lifelong Learning/Office of Student Support and Advocacy for illness verification.
-However, faculty can certainly refer students to these offices for support because of an illness.
+However, faculty can certainly refer students to these offices when they have elevated or ongoing concerns and think a student could benefit from connection to additional campus resources.
+In addition, students should be discouraged from providing Protected Health Information (PHI) for verification of an absence.

-- Please review your policies regarding missed classes and work to ensure that students who heed the advice of health professionals are not penalized academically.
+- Please review policies regarding missed classes and work to ensure that students who are unable to attend class due to illness or injury are not penalized academically.

 Anxiety, stress, and mental health (syllabus insert)